bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Loops &amp; Conditionals</h4>

-For a bit more intricate styling Sass supports different control directives.
+<p>For a bit more intricate styling Sass supports different control
+directives.
 Its important to understand these directives are not intended for everyday styling but for creating detailed mixins and helpers.
-Many of these will look familiar as they are borrowed from other programming languages.
+Many of these will look familiar as they are borrowed from other programming languages.</p>

 <h4>Operators</h4>

-Some loops and conditionals will require operators to determine their behavior, of which can be broken down into relational and comparison operators.
-Relational operators looks at the relationship between two entities, while comparison operators determine equality or different between to entities.
+<p>Some loops and conditionals will require operators to determine their
+behavior, of which can be broken down into relational and comparison operators.
+Relational operators looks at the relationship between two entities, while comparison operators determine equality or different between to entities.</p>

 ```
 	- <
 	Less than

 	- >
 	Greater than

 	- ==
 	Equal to

 	- <=
 	Less than or equal to

 	- >=
 	Greather than or equal to

--!=
+	- !=
 	Not equal to
 ```

 ```